darunabas/phyloregion/README.md

 # Installation

+`phyloregion` is available from Comprehensive R Archive Network, so you can use `install.packages("phyloregion")`.

+See below for instructions on installing the development version

-`phyloregion` is an open-source and free package hosted on GitHub.
+The development version of `phyloregion` is hosted on GitHub.
 You will need to install the `devtools` package.
 In R, type:

 ```
 if (!requireNamespace("devtools", quietly = TRUE))